bertmelis/bertmelis.github.io/_posts/2022-08-23-1-RHEL9-and-msmtp.md

 $ sudo dnf install artifacts/msmtp-1.8.22-1.el9.x86_64.rpm
 ```

 Done!
-Configure msmtp the same way as on other Linux systems like [I did here](https://bert.emelis.net/posts/1-MSMTP).
+Configure msmtp the same way as on other Linux systems as [I did here](https://bert.emelis.net/posts/1-MSMTP).

-Instead of copy pasting, you can download the whole set of files from my Github: [build-msmtp](https://github.com/bertmelis/build-msmtp).
+Instead of copy-pasting, you can download the whole set of files from my Github: [build-msmtp](https://github.com/bertmelis/build-msmtp).

 ---